phac-nml/irida-next/docs-site/docs/development/development_processes/code_review.md

 #### Security

-1. You have confirmed that if thsi PR contains a change to processing or storing credentials or tokens, authorization and authentication methods, you have added the `~security` label.
+1. You have confirmed that if this PR contains a change to processing or storing credentials or tokens, authorization and authentication methods, you have added the `~security` label.

 ## Best practices